Undergraduate BA (Hons)

 All about the course

-This English language degree will deepen your understanding of the fundamentals of language, its historical development, and its role in constructing identities, social relations and practices.
+Over the course of three years, our English Language degree will deepen your understanding of the fundamentals of language, its historical development, and its role in constructing identities, social relations, and practices.

-As you move into the second and third year of your degree, you’ll be given the chance to specialise in the areas of language that interest you most, tailoring your studies to your personal aspirations and career goals.
-You’ll study language in a unique range of contexts, from the psychology of linguistics to child development.
-You’ll also broaden your learning experiences with modules in related subjects like English literature and creative writing.
+As you move into the second and third year of your degree, you will be given the chance to specialise in the areas of language that interest you most, tailoring your studies to your personal aspirations and career goals.
+You will study language in a unique range of contexts, asking questions from how children acquire language to how the media manipulates us.
+You will also broaden your learning experiences with modules in related subjects like English Literature, Creative Writing, and Politics.

 Do you want to expand your academic experience even further?
-If so, this course also offers the opportunity to undertake language study as part of the University Wide Language Programme (UWLP).
-Languages currently on offer include Arabic, Chinese, French, German, Italian, Japanese, Spanish and British Sign Language.
+If so, the degree course also offers the opportunity to undertake language study as part of the University-Wide Language Programme (UWLP).
+Languages currently on offer include Arabic, Chinese, French, German, Italian, Japanese, Spanish, and British Sign Language.

-If you want to find out more about what each of our English language modules involve, take a look at our full course breakdown below.
+If you want to find out more about what each of our modules involves, take a look at our full course breakdown below.

 Foundation Year